mostafa-ehab22/Cypress-Automation/README.md

 9. 🏷️❌ **Discount on Tool & Rental Bundle**
    Test validates a **20% discount** is applied. <br>
-   *(intentionally set higher than actual to demonstrate failure reporting and debugging workflows using cypress)*.
+   *(Intentionally set higher than actual to demonstrate failure reporting and debugging workflows using cypress)*

 ## 📂 Folder Structure